RedisGraph/redisgraph-bulk-loader/README.md

     - `integer`: an unquoted value that can be read as an integer type.
     - `double`: an unquoted value that can be read as a floating-point type.
     - `string`: any field that is either quote-interpolated or cannot be casted to a numeric or boolean type.
+    - `array`: A bracket-interpolated array of elements of any types.
+Strings within the array must be explicitly quote-interpolated.
+Array properties require use of a non-comma delimiter for the CSV (`-o`).
 - Cypher does not allow NULL values to be assigned to properties.
 - The default behaviour is to infer the property type, attempting to cast it to integer, float, boolean, or string in that order.
 - The `--enforce-schema` flag and an [Input Schema](#input-schemas) should be used if type inference is not desired.